-Year round the La Porte Fire Department conducts safety education events thrown by businesses, schools, and organizations.
+Year round members of the La Porte Fire Department conduct safety education events thrown by businesses, schools, and organizations.
 LPFD is contacted with details of the event: such as date, time, location, and what all the event is to entail.
 Each event is special and may require firefighters to speak about fire safety and to educate the audience the importance of knowing what to do when a fire occurs.
 Typically, a fire engine will be in attendance as well.
 Residences and Community members of La Porte can email or call to schedule an appointment during normal business hours.
 Unfortunately, birthday parties and "drive by's" are not considered public education events.
-Remember that La Porte Fire Department may need to leave in the middle of the event if there is an emergency.
+Remember that La Porte Fire Department may need to leave in the event of an emergency.
 Rescheduling is allowed.

 Fire Prevention Week in LP Schools

 Fire Prevention Week is observed each year during the week of October 9th in commemoration of the Great Chicago Fire, which began on October 8, 1871, and caused devastating damage.
 This horrific incident killed more than 250 people, left 100,000 homeless, destroyed more than 17,400 structures, and burned more than 2,000 acres of land.
 While the source of this fire was not determined, its effects created a lasting impression.